jiange91/lm_compiler/docs/source/user_guide/tutorials/all_in_one.rst

     search_settings = default.create_search(model_selection_cog=model_configs)

-Optimize with Cognify
+Run Cognify
 =======================

-Let's first evaluate the original workflow by setting the ``-s NoChange`` flag to indicate that we are not optimizing the workflow.
+Before running Cognify, let's first evaluate the original workflow's generation quality and cost.
+This can be done by setting the ``-s NoChange`` flag with ``cognify evaluate`` to indicate that we are not optimizing the workflow.

 .. code-block:: console